Tuesday, September 17, 2024

 The cast of Goodspeed's MAGGIE.
 Photo by Diane Sobolewski.

 We first meet Maggie as a young mother.
 Married, with two young tikes and another on the way, she is content within her hardscrabble life.
 Very quickly, thought, her life is upended with the coal mining death of her husband.
 Fast-forward a number of years and the boys are in their teens.
-Anthony Festa (Jimmy), the youngest, is the brainiac, looking to be the first to pursue a university degree.
+Sam Primack (Jimmy), the youngest, is the brainiac, looking to be the first to pursue a university degree.
 Wes Williams (Tommy), handsome and athletic, is seeking to play professional soccer.
 Jeffrey Kringer (Shug), the eldest, a gifted musician, is searching for his place in the world.
 Throughout the years, the boys grow and, due to unforeseen circumstances, their trajectories change – for good and bad.
 Spliced within the churning domestic circumstances are Maggie’s interactions with her friends – receiving support and gentle prodding to move forward.
 Numerous issues are also integrated into the musical such as spousal abuse, homophobia, sectarian violence, and women’s liberation.
 Most of these matters, while not glossed over, have little depth and, sometimes, become a distraction to the focal point of the show - Maggie and her brood.

 Sam Primack, Jeffrey Kringer, Christine Dwyer and Wes Williams in Goodspeed's MAGGIE.
 Photo by Diane Sobolewski.